Bavarian Radio Symphony Orchestra Plays Beethoven and Shostakovich

 Saturday, May 17, 2014

-Listen to the archived broadcast of the Bavarian Radio Symphony Orchestra, led by its chief conductor Mariss Jansons, in a program of Beethoven and Shostakovich.
+Every Tuesday night, we're re-broadcasting a concert from the 2014 and 2015 seasons of Carnegie Hall Live.
+Tonight at 9 pm, hear the Bavarian Radio Symphony Orchestra, led by its chief conductor Mariss Jansons, in a program of Beethoven and Shostakovich.

 The second of three concerts by the BRSO at Carnegie Hall, this program features two major works from the 19th and 20th centuries written at pivotal points in their composers' careers.
 To open the program, Mitsuko Uchida is the soloist in Beethoven’s Piano Concerto No. 4, a piece that debuted just before the onset of deafness that halted the composer's performing career.